Fort Stewart: Anti-Aircraft Artillery Center

-In fall of 1941, the Carolina Maneuvers were held, and all the anti-aircraft units from Camp Stewart participated.
-As these maneuvers drew to a close, a feeling of restless anticipation pervaded the ranks of the National Guard soldiers who were looking toward their impending release from active duty, after completion of their year of training.
-However, the Japanese attack on Pearl Harbor on December 7 ended these dreams.
-Now the U.S. was in the war, and Camp Stewart set about accomplishing the mission it was intended for.

-Savannah's First Bryan Baptist Church had a special service for soldiers from the Savannah Air Base and Camp Stewart December 21, 1941.
+Savannah's First Bryan Baptist Church had a special service for soldiers from the Savannah Air Base and Camp Stewart 21 December 1941.
 Reverend Terrill wrote a letter to Asa H. Gordon, director of the Colored SSSS, extending the invitation to the soldiers.
 Church members took at least one soldier home from the service for Sunday dinner.
-Reverend Terrill, at the special service for soldiers, preached on "The Negro's Place in National Defence."
+Reverend Terrill, at the special service for soldiers, preached on "The Negro's Place in National Defense".
 Thelma Lee Stevens gave the welcome address.
-Scout Westley W. Law was master of ceremonies (source: page 71, Dr. Charles J. Elmore, "First Bryan 1788–2001 The Oldest Continuous Black Baptist Church in America.")

-The National Guard units departed and new units came in for training.
+Scout Westley W. Law was master of ceremonies.
+The National Guard units departed, and new units came in for training.
 Facilities were expanded and improved.
-Anti-aircraft artillery training was upgraded and soon a detachment of Women Airforce Service Pilots (WASP’s) arrived at the air facility on post, Liberty Field, to fly planes to tow targets for the live-fire exercises.
-Eventually radio-controlled airplane targets came into use as a more effective and safer means of live-fire practice.
+Antiaircraft artillery training was upgraded and a detachment of Women Airforce Service Pilots (WASPs) soon arrived at the air facility on post, Liberty Field, to fly planes to tow targets for the live-fire exercises.
+Eventually, radio-controlled airplane targets came into use as a more effective and safer means of live-fire practice.

-As the war progressed, Camp Stewart’s training programs continued expanding to keep pace with the needs placed upon it.
+As the war progressed, Camp Stewart's training programs continued expanding to keep pace with the needs placed upon it.
 Units were shipped out promptly upon completion of their training, and new units received in their place.
-The camp provided well-trained soldiers for duty in the European, the Mediterranean, the North African, and the Pacific Theaters.
+The camp provided well-trained soldiers for duty in the European, Mediterranean, North African, and Pacific Theaters.